-- Diabetes - o Beta cell imaging - Molecular imaging and tracer development - o Development of PET tracers for the study of angiotensin-2 receptor - Development of PET tracers for the study of fibrosis - O Pre-clinical and clinical PET-CT in vivo and histomorphometrical investigations of bone response, and bone formation in connection with titanium implants and bone replacement. - o Autoradiography study of angiogenesis in abdominal aortic aneurysm with [ $^{18}$ F]fluciclatide an $\alpha_V \beta_3$ integrin ligand - Synthesis and preclinical evaluation of a C-labelled libiguin searching for a new brain receptor potentially involved in the regulation of sexual behaviors - Neurodegeneration and other brain disorders - o In vitro studies of central and systemic and Aβ-amyloidosis - Design and synthesis of a PET tracer for the study of the Vesicular Acetylcholine Transporter (VAChT) - o Synthesis and radiolabelling of PET tracers for the study of Alzheimer's disease and trauma targeting the □-secretase enzyme (BACE-1) - o Development of an antibody-based PET radioligand for Alzheimer's disease - O Synthesis and preclinical evaluation of C and F- labelled tiophene derivatives as tracers for the study of Alzheimer's disease and systemic amyloidosis
+- Diabetes • - Beta cell imaging - Molecular imaging and tracer development - Development of PET tracers for the study of angiotensin-2 receptor - Development of PET tracers for the study of fibrosis 0 - Pre-clinical and clinical PET-CT in vivo and histomorphometrical investigations of bone 0 response, and bone formation in connection with titanium implants and bone replacement. - Autoradiography study of angiogenesis in abdominal aortic aneurysm with $[^{18}F]$ fluciclatide an 0 $\alpha{\rm V}\beta_3$ integrin ligand - Synthesis and preclinical evaluation of a C-labelled libiguin searching for a new brain 0 receptor potentially involved in the regulation of sexual behaviors - Neurodegeneration and other brain disorders - In vitro studies of central and systemic and Aβ-amyloidosis 0 - Design and synthesis of a PET tracer for the study of the Vesicular Acetylcholine Transporter 0 (VAChT) - Synthesis and radiolabelling of PET tracers for the study of Alzheimer's disease and trauma 0 targeting the secretase enzyme (BACE-1) - 0 - Development of an antibody-based PET radioligand for Alzheimer's disease Synthesis and preclinical evaluation of C and F- labelled tiophene derivatives as tracers for 0 the study of Alzheimer's disease and systemic amyloidosis - Oncology - 0 Novel radionuclide imaging methods for molecular profiling of prostate cancer - a way for personalized therapy - Development of in vitro predictive assay for renal and hepatic uptake of conjugates for 0 radionuclide molecular targeting. - Radiolabelling technology - Development of methods for labelling synthesis with CO